A job is the execution of a process on one or multiple Robots. After creating a process, the next step is to execute it

 If you start multiple jobs on the same Robot, the first one is executed, while the others are placed in a queue, in a pending state based on their creation time.
 The Robot executes the queued jobs in order, one after the other.

 For example, in the following screenshot, you can see that three different jobs were started on the same Robot.
 The first job is running, while the others are in a pending state.

-If you start the same process on the same Robot multiple times, and the first job is not fully executed, only the second job is placed in a queue.
+If you start the same job on the same Robot multiple times, and the first job is not fully executed, only the second job is placed in a queue.

 If you start a job on multiple Robots from the same machine that does not run on Windows Server, the selected process is executed only by the first Robot and the rest fail.
 An instance for each of these executions is still created and displayed in the Jobs page.